Yasmin Alibhai-Brown

-She is a founding member of British Muslims for Secular Democracy.
-She is also a patron of the SI Leeds Literary Prize.
+She was the founder of the British Muslims for Secular Democracy.
+She was also a patron of the SI Leeds Literary Prize.

 Early life and family

 Yasmin Damji was born in 1949 into the Indian community in Kampala, Uganda.
 Her family belonged to the Nizari Ismaili branch of the Shia Islamic faith, and she regards herself as a Shia Muslim.
 Her mother was born in East Africa and her father moved there from British India in the 1920s.

 After graduating in English literature from Makerere University in 1972, Alibhai-Brown left Uganda for Britain, along with her niece, Farah Damji, shortly before the expulsion of Ugandan Asians by Idi Amin, and completed a Master of Philosophy degree in literature at Linacre College, University of Oxford, in 1975.
 After working as a teacher, particularly with immigrants and refugees, she moved into journalism in her mid-thirties.

-She is married to Colin Brown, former chairman of the Consumer Services Panel of the Financial Services Authority.
+Alibhai-Brown is married to Colin Brown, former chairman of the Consumer Services Panel of the Financial Services Authority, whom she met in 1988.
 The couple have a daughter, and Alibhai-Brown has a son from a previous marriage.
-Alibhai-Brown describes herself as "a leftie liberal, anti-racist, feminist, Muslim. part-Pakistani...person".
+Alibhai-Brown describes herself as "a leftie liberal, anti-racist, feminist, Muslim, part-Pakistani...person".